Island of Lost Souls (1932 film): Development

 Several writers attempted to work on the film's screenplay; these included Joseph Moncure March, who wrote the novel-length poem The Wild Party and the screenplay for Hell's Angels (1930); Cyril Hume, the screenwriter of Tarzan the Ape Man (1932) and later Forbidden Planet (1956); Garrett Fort, whose credits included work on Dracula and Frankenstein; and Philip Wylie, whose 1930 novel Gladiator was one of the main inspirations for the Superman comics.
-Fort and Wylie developed an original character, the Panther Woman—a creature Dr.Moreau creates in his House of Pain and tries to mate with a human.
+Fort and Wylie developed an original character, the Panther Woman—a creature Dr. Moreau creates in his House of Pain and tries to mate with a human.
 In one of Wylie's and Fort's early adaptations, Moreau beats the half-naked Panther Woman because instead of having sex with a younger male, the Panther Woman violently slashes him.
-Their adaptation had a far-more-gruesome ending that involved Moreau taking the novel's character Prendick to see a chained, faceless creature; Moreau, who is planning to kill Prendrick, slices off his face and sews it onto the creature.
+Their adaptation had a far-more-gruesome ending that involved Moreau taking the novel's character Prendick to see a chained, faceless creature; Moreau, who is planning to kill Prendick, slices off his face and sews it onto the creature.
 The final, highly revised script is dated September 30, 1932, and gives credit only to Wylie and Waldemar Young.
 Young had written Lon Chaney silent melodramas such as London After Midnight (1927).
 Paramount sent their script to the MPPDA on September 22, 1932, noting the film was set to start shooting on September 26.
 Filming was delayed as the writers continued working on the script.